 Writing is joy.

-So much so, in fact, that it’s led to 100+ articles (and some ghost-writing) about food, technology and science innovation.
+So much so, in fact, it’s led to 100+ published articles, some ghost-writing and journalism covering innovation in food, technology and design.

-During a few pit-stops, I founded The Xoogler, some blogs about food and poetry, produced videos, a range of scripts, a lot of copy and newsletters.
+During a few pit-stops, I founded The Xoogler, a volunteer project about the intersection of innovation and socially conscious design, some blogs about food and poetry, produced videos, a lot of copy and newsletters.

 Editing is like doing the dishes after cooking a great meal.
 Necessary but no one likes it.